missmolly06/IIIF_Text_Analysis/README.md

 **Skill development:**

 1. Increase comfort using (and differentiating between) python and bash programming commands (e.g., download files from the internet, manipulate files on your computer)
-2. Learn how to package command line code in multiple languagesinto a jupyter notebook-based tutorial
+2. Learn how to package command line code in multiple languages into a jupyter notebook-based tutorial

 **Future Goals:**